In 2019 I began the restoration of an 1895 Pearl press, a treadle-powered letterpress that was donated to the Cal Poly Shakespeare Press Museum.

 Meanwhile, I drew an illustration of the Golding Pearl No. 3 press, working from a parts drawing in the original instruction manual.
 I made the illustration into a poster, which has not yet been printed, and a postcard, which I finished this week.
 Details about the color separations for the postcard are described in my previous post.

-I had my five zinc engravings made for the press run, and I set up the first color – light blue – on the Heidelberg Windmill press (not the Golding; it’s still in the shop).
+I had my five zinc engravings made for the press run, and I set up the first color – light blue – on the Heidelberg Windmill press (not the Golding; it was still in the shop).
 Also, printing with precise register on the Golding would be extraordinarily difficult; that press does not have the precision of a Windmill.

 I have never run a multicolor job on a Heidelberg Windmill before.
 In fact I have only run a Windmill for embossing and die-cutting jobs.
 I had never put ink on a Windmill press in my life.
 So this was going to be my first printing job on the Windmill, and my first precision register job at the same time.
 I like a challenge!